Victoria Park, Kitchener: Statue of Queen Victoria

-A cast-bronze statue of Queen Victoria by Cavaliere Raffaele Zaccaquini and a cannon are situated in the park.
+A cast-bronze statue of Queen Victoria by Cavaliere Raffaele Zaccaquini and a cannon are in the park.
 The statue was unveiled in May 1911, on Victoria Day on the ten year anniversary of her death.
 The Princess of Wales Chapter of the IODE raised the $6,000 needed for the monument.

 Statue of Wilhelm I, German Emperor

 In 1897 a large bronze bust of Kaiser Wilhelm I, made by Reinhold Begas and shipped from Germany, was installed at in the park to honour the region's prominent German-Canadian population.
 It was removed and thrown into the lake by vandals in August 1914 at the beginning of the First World War.

 The bust was recovered from the lake and moved to the nearby Concordia club, but it was stolen again February 15, 1916, marched through the streets by a mob, made up largely of soldiers from the 118th Battalion, and has never been seen again.
 The 118th Battalion is rumoured to have melted down the bust to make napkin rings given to its members.

 A monument with a plaque outlining the story of the original bust was erected in the park in 1996.